-- 158. Within 14 days of receipt of a written request from the Bureau, Respondent must submit additional Compliance Reports or other requested information, which must be made under penalty of perjury; provide sworn testimony; or produce documents. - 159.
-For purposes of this Section, the Bureau may communicate directly with Respondent, unless Respondent retains counsel related to these communications. - 160.
-Respondent must permit Bureau representatives to interview any employee or other person affiliated with Respondent who has agreed to such an interview regarding: (i) this matter; (ii) anything related to or associated with the conduct described in Section IV; or (iii) compliance with the Consent Order.
-The person interviewed may have counsel present. - 161.
-Nothing in this Consent Order will limit the Bureau's lawful use of civil investigative demands under 12 C.F.R. § 1080.6 or other compulsory process.
+159. Within 14 days of receipt of a written request from the Bureau, Respondent

+- must submit the requested information, which must be made under penalty of perjury; provide sworn testimony; or produce documents. - 160.
+For purposes of this Section, the Bureau may communicate directly with Respondent, unless Respondent retains counsel related to these communications. - 161.
+Respondent must permit Bureau representatives to interview any employee or other person affiliated with Respondent who has agreed to such an interview regarding: (i) this matter; or (ii) compliance with the Amended Consent Order.
+The person interviewed may have counsel present. - 162.
+Nothing in this Amended Consent Order will limit the Bureau's lawful use of civil investigative demands under 12 C.F.R. § 1080.6 or other compulsory process.